High Point Parks and Recreation Department

 - Occupational Summary

-Work is performed under the regular supervision of the Forensic Manager.
-Supervision is exercised over Crime Scene Technicians.
+Work is performed under the general supervision of a Civil Engineer III or the City Engineer.
+Supervision may be exercised over subordinate technical and clerical personnel.

 - Essential Tasks